“‘Why You Shouldn’t Present A Clock To A Chinese Business Associate?’ Beyond Cultural Boundaries – A Very Personal Reflection”

 I have lived and worked throughout Asia – especially in China, Hong Kong, Japan, S Korea and parts of Southeast Asia – and I must confess that my language ability is pretty poor.
 My Putong Hua can get me around with the basics in China, but, even though I have a Cantonese-speaking wife, much of ‘local’ life in Hong Kong passed me by.
 So, if you have language abilities, certainly invest in them.
 Your experience will certainly be richer than mine as a consequence.

-I now life and work in the United Arab Emirates.
+I now live and work in the United Arab Emirates.
 The law firm I recently worked for, Alsuwaidi & Company, is founded and run by an Emirati, Mr Mohammed Alsuwaidi.
 I learned from him and other colleagues about Islam and seeing for myself how such a faith can be an incredibly effective common denominator.
 Of course, religious faith is much more profound than that, but the simple fact that the majority of my colleagues pray together regularly has a profound effect on the ethos of the firm.
 The Quran states that all the major religions come from the same source and while not a Muslim myself, I do profoundly believe that.
 As my own spiritual guide, the late Geshe Kelsang Gyatso, said: “Dhama is everywhere”.

 The largest cultural gap I have encountered in my working life has been curiously between the New York and London offices of two international law firms.
 The adage attributed to Oscar Wilde that the Americans and Brits are “Divided by a common language” is a truism that to me holds veracity.
 Because the majority of lawyers from the US and Britain kind of look the same and seem to communicate freely doesn’t mean that real communication is actually going on.
 This misunderstanding comes to a head when it comes to client entertainment.
 For an American attorney to be less than sober in the presence of a top client would be an anathema.
 But quite the opposite can be true of an evening of ‘client development’ in the City of London.
 The other most corrosive cultural clash I have encountered was between US and Singaporean lawyers in Singapore.
 Most joint ventures I have personally encountered in Singapore have ended in failure.
 In my view, neither citizens of the United States or Singaporeans make natural ‘colonialists’.
 But on this and many other points I may well be wrong.

 My final thoughts now turn to gifts and the dangers that a thoughtless gesture, however well meant, may result in.
 A corporate gift of an umbrella to an Emirati would be accepted with a certain bemusement (it has happened).
 A gift of breath freshening chewing gum to clients may very well be taken in the wrong way, depending.
 But the gift of a clock or watch to a Chinese person has always the strong implication that you wish them dead.
-Picture the scene on a stage at an international finance conference attended by over a thousand delegates in Beijing: a white and middle-aged North American banker attempts to pass along a clock at the finale to a horrified and generally fearful Chinese middle-aged banker, who in turn horrifies the American banker by passing him some crumpled notes to off-set the bad fengshui (which looks like a monetary bribe).
+Picture the scene on a stage at an international finance conference attended by over a thousand delegates in Beijing: a white and middle-aged North American banker attempts to pass along a clock at the finale to a horrified and genuinely fearful Chinese middle-aged banker, who in turn horrifies the American banker by passing him some crumpled notes to off-set the bad fengshui (which looks like a monetary bribe).
 This did happen and in the last twenty years or so – where and when I have unfortunately forgotten.
 However, what I always try to live up to the fact that Empathy goes a long way, but a little cultural research also helps!

 *Parts of this article were previously published for PSMG, London.